Distributional Inverse Reinforcement Learning: Distributional Inverse Reinforcement Learning Framework

 Note that the indicator function \(\mathcal{I}\) depends on the current policy, the expert policy, and the quantile level \(v\).
 Conceptually, \(\mathcal{I}\) assigns weight only to regions of the return distribution where FSD is violated.
-The policy now aims to increase these FSD violations—encouraging the agent to obtain higher return samples in those regions.
+The policy now aims to increase these FSD violations---encouraging the agent to obtain higher return samples in those regions.
 This leads to a maximization scheme that is inherently risk-aware, as it requires reasoning over the full return distribution rather than just its expectation.

-Unfortunately, directly optimizing Eq.~\ref{eq:policy learning} is intractable, as the indicator function \(\mathcal{I}\) is not observable during training.
+Unfortunately, directly optimizing Eq.~\ref{eq:policy-learning} is intractable, as the indicator function \(\mathcal{I}\) is not observable during training.
 To address this, we take a broader perspective on risk-aware policy learning and propose replacing \(\mathcal{I}(v)\) with a risk measure that retains the goal of encouraging risk-sensitive behavior while yielding a tractable objective.
-Furthermore, we show that the resulting surrogate objective provides a weaker form of optimality, but under certain conditions, it can theoretically achieve the same optimum as Eq.~\ref{eq:policy learning}.
-To present our new objective, we need a few essential concepts. \begin{definition}[Distortion function] A distortion function \(\xi\) is a non-decreasing function \(\xi:[0,1]\rightarrow [0,1]\) such that \(\xi(0)=0, \xi(1)=1\). \end{definition} \begin{definition}[Distortion Risk Measure (DRM) \citep{dhaene2012remarks}] For an integrable random variable $X$, and a distortion function \(\xi\), a Distortion Risk Measure \(M_{\xi}\) is defined as

-where \(\tilde{\xi} = 1-\xi(1-v) \geq 0\) is the dual distortion function. \end{definition} Common examples of DRMs and distortion functions are listed in Table~\ref{table:spectral_risk}.
+Furthermore, we show that the resulting surrogate objective provides a weaker form of optimality, but under certain conditions, it can theoretically achieve the same optimum as Eq.~\ref{eq:policy-learning}.
+To present our new objective, we need a few essential concepts. \begin{definition}[Distortion function] A distortion function \(\xi\) is a non-decreasing function \(\xi:[0,1]\rightarrow [0,1]\) such that \(\xi(0)=0, \xi(1)=1\). \end{definition} \begin{definition}[Distortion Risk Measure (DRM) \citep{dhaene2012remarks}] For an integrable random variable $X$, and a distortion function \(\xi\), a Distortion Risk Measure \(M_{\xi}\) is defined as $M_{\xi}(X) = \int_0^1 F_X^{-1}(v) d\tilde{\xi}(v)$ where \(\tilde{\xi} = 1-\xi(1-v) \geq 0\) is the dual distortion function. \end{definition} Common examples of DRMs and distortion functions are listed in Table~\ref{table:spectral_risk}.
 These measures offer various ways to quantify risk based on the return distribution.
+When \(d\tilde{\xi}\) admits a density, the resulting DRM is often called a spectral risk measure; in the paper we use the broader term DRM.
 Intuitively, when \(\tilde{\xi}\) is concave, it places greater emphasis on lower returns, thereby encouraging risk-averse behavior.
-To induce risk-aware policies using distortion $\xi(v)$, we need to maximize the DRM defined in Eq.~\ref{eq:drm}.
+To induce risk-aware policies using distortion $\xi(v)$, we maximize the DRM defined in Def.~\ref{eq:drm}.
+In all main experiments, \(\xi\) is fixed within each run; unless otherwise stated, we use CVaR with risk parameter \(0.05\), with additional DRM choices studied in Appendix~\ref{appendix:drm_choices}.